ofmla/devito-wiki/Azure-Hyperscale:-GPU-CPU-environment-setup-and-launching-Jupyter-notebook.md

 ### Launching Jupyter notebook in a local browser

-Although you can launch Jupyter notebook in a remote desktop such as [X2GO](https://wiki.x2go.org/doku.php) (simply by typing `jupyter notebook` in a terminal), it would be smoother to use Jupyter notebook in your local browser.
-We will show how to lauch Jupyter notebook in your local browser for running the 2D FWI demo in your Azure VM.
+Although you can launch Jupyter notebook in a remote desktop such as [X2GO](https://wiki.x2go.org/doku.php) (simply by typing `jupyter notebook` in your terminal), it would be smoother to use Jupyter notebook in your local browser.
+We will show how to lauch Jupyter notebook in your local browser for running a Devito example in your Azure VM.

-First, access your VM through `ssh`.
+First, `ssh` your VM in your terminal.
 Replace "1234" by your VM port number, and replace "user id" and "host address" accordingly.
-Those commands can be run under "Windows PowerShell", "Anaconda Powershell Prompt" or your terminal.
 ```
 ssh -p 1234 user@host.eastus.cloudapp.azure.com
 ```
-After `ssh`  run the command below, replace "5678" by any port number you prefer.
+After `ssh`,  run the command in your terminal, replace "5678" by any port number you prefer.
 ```
 jupyter notebook --no-browser --port=5678 --ip=$HOSTNAME
 ```